Program Information: Womack Army Medical Center - Dept. of Behavioral Health

 Interview process description:

 We will be offering two Open House events: One in-person and one virtual.
 Candidates may elect to attend either.
-An in-person Open House will be held on on Friday, 02 December, 2022, from 0800-1200.
-A virtual Open House will be held on Tuesday, 06 December, 2022 from 0800-0900.
+An in-person Open House will be held on on Friday, 01 December 2023.
+A virtual Open House will be held on Tuesday, 05 December 2023.
 Both Open Houses will be followed by 30-minute applicant interviews.
 Interviews may be virtual or in-person, by candidate preference and choice.
-Every applicant will receive a response from the program no later than 21 November 2022 indicating if the program will extend you an invitation for a virtual or in-person interview.
+Every applicant will receive a response from the program no later than 20 November 2023 indicating if the program will extend you an invitation for interview.

 Virtual interviews will also be offered by request on other dates in December or January for those applicants whose schedules cannot accomodate either of the December events.